Perspective on traveling wave microwave parametric amplifiers: A brief historical road-map

 TWPA devices \cite{CULLEN1958, Tien58, cullen60, Sorenssen1962} are more challenging to develop in comparison to their cousins resonant-JPAs.
 The necessity to engineer a long non-linear medium requires typically more complex nano-fabrication methods.
 In addition, efficient traveling wave amplification requires the fulfillment of two challenging conditions: the impedance matching of the amplifier with the typical $50 \, \Omega$ impedance of the external environment, and the attainment of the phase matching condition for the pump, signal and idler fields. \\ Early theoretical and experimental TWPA investigations emerged already in the 70s-90s \cite{Feldman75,Wahlsten77, Sweeny85, Yurke96}.
 However, it was in 2010s that TWPAs started to be conceived as we know them today and successfully realized with modern nano-fabrication techniques \cite{Slichter2010,Slichter2011_thesis}.
-Key progresses were achieved with the demonstration of TWPA devices exploiting the high kinetic inductance of disordered superconductors~\cite{HoEom2012b}, or Josephson junctions~\cite{White2015}.
-However, it is only thanks to quantitative understanding of TWPA physics, and more specifically phase-matching issues \cite{OBrien2014}, that the first demonstration of near quantum-noise-limited TWPA device could be achieved in 2015 \cite{Macklin2015}.\\ These breakthrough achievements demonstrated the possibility to go beyond the bandwidth constraints of resonant-JPAs and opened the road for the exploration of TWPAs based both on kinetic inductance of superconducting thin films (KTWPAs) and on Josephson junction based meta-materials (JTWPAs). \\ In Fig \ref{Fig1} (a) we show a sketch on a TWPA consisting in a chain of Josephson junctions.
-For the case of KTWPAs, the array of Josephson junctions is substituted with a long high kinetic inductance superconducting transmission line.
+Key progresses were obtained with the demonstration of TWPA devices exploiting the high kinetic inductance of disordered superconductors~\cite{HoEom2012b}, or Josephson junctions~\cite{White2015}, and in 2015 the first demonstration of near quantum-noise-limited TWPA device was achieved \cite{Macklin2015}.\\ These breakthrough achievements demonstrated the possibility to go beyond the bandwidth constraints of resonant-JPAs and opened the road for the exploration of TWPAs based both on kinetic inductance of superconducting thin films (KTWPAs) and on Josephson junction based meta-materials (JTWPAs). \\ In Fig \ref{Fig1} (a) we show a sketch on a TWPA consisting in a chain of Josephson junctions.
+For the case of KTWPAs, the array of Josephson junctions is substituted with a long high kinetic inductance superconducting transmission line.\\